miker704/Strife/patches.md

     - Added Open and Exit Animations for Download apps modal.
     - Switched to SCSS vars for Invite to Server Modal.
     - Added Animations for Enter and exiting Invite To Server Modal.
+    - Added Loud Speaker Icon for Invite to Server Modal.
+    - Added direct pass through for channel id to get the proper channel to appear in Invite to Server Modal.

 ## Backend Changes